ArcBees/arcbees-tools/test/expected/Promises.md

 The `Promise` object provides a subset of the methods of the Deferred object (then, done, fail, always, pipe) to prevent users from changing the state of the `Deferred`.
 It is the object returned by asynchronous processes like `Ajax.ajax()`.

-The implementation GQuery `Promises` is inspired in jQuery API and is based on the [http://code.google.com/p/gwtquery/wiki/Promises CommonJS Promises/A] and [http://promises-aplus.github.io/promises-spec/ Promise/A+] specs.
+The implementation GQuery `Promises` is inspired in jQuery API and is based on the [CommonJS Promises/A](http://code.google.com/p/gwtquery/wiki/Promises) and [Promise/A+](http://promises-aplus.github.io/promises-spec/) specs.

-= Understanding Promises =
+## Understanding Promises

 A Promise represents a one-time event, typically the outcome of an async task like an `Ajax` call.
 At first, a Promise is in a pending state.
 Eventually, it’s either resolved (meaning the task is done) or rejected (if the task failed).